-- 1. Consolidation of Lots 9, 10, 11 and 12, All of Lot 63, Town of Hastings Suburban Lands, Plan 7974 to create a single parcel. - 2.
-Provision of a building setback and statutory right of way (SRW) for public pedestrian use over a portion of the site to achieve a clear offset distance from the back of the existing City curb to the building face of 5.5m on East Hastings Street, and 4.5m on Boundary Road.
-The SRW will be free of any permanent encumbrance such as structure, mechanical vents, stairs, and planter walls, but will accommodate the underground parking structure within the SRW agreement.
+1. Provision of a building setback and statutory right of way (SRW) for public pedestrian use over a portion of the site, adjacent to East Hastings Street, to achieve a 7.5 metre offset distance from the back of the existing curb to the building face.
+The SRW will be free of any encumbrance such as vents, structure, stairs, walls, planters, benches, bicycle parking, door swings and plantings at grade and is to accommodate the underground parking structure within the SRW agreement.

 Note to Applicant: A survey plan prepared by a British Columbia Land Surveyor showing the existing dimension from the back of the City curb to the existing property line to determine the final setback and SRW width is required.
-Setbacks under 2 feet will not be registered as an SRW, but must be free of encumbrances.

-- 3. Provision of a Shared Use Loading Agreement for the Class B loading space between the commercial and residential uses and label the space as 'Residential and Commercial Loading'. - 4.
+- 2. Provision of a Shared Use Loading Agreement for the one Class B loading space between the commercial and residential uses and to label the space as 'Residential and Commercial Loading'. - 3.
 Provision of a Services Agreement to detail the on and off-site works and services necessary or incidental to the servicing of the site (collectively called "the services") such that they are designed, constructed and installed at no cost to the City and all necessary street dedications and rights of way for the services are provided.
 No development permit for the site will be issued until the security for the services is provided. - (a) Provision of adequate sewer (storm and sanitary) service to meet the demands of the project.
 The current application lacks the details to determine if sewer main upgrading is required.
 Please supply project details including floor area, projected fixture counts and other details as required by the City Engineer to determine if sewer system upgrading is required.
 Should upgrading be necessary then arrangements to the satisfaction of the General Manager of Engineering Services and the Director of Legal Services will be required to secure payment for the upgrading.
 The developer is responsible for 100% of any sewer system upgrading that may be required.

-Note to Applicant: Implementation of development(s) at 3600 East Hastings and 3680 East Hastings Street concurrently or separately require improvement and/or sustainment of sewer flow conditions.
+Note to Applicant: Implementation of development(s) at 3600 E Hastings and 3680 East Hastings Street concurrently or separately require improvement and/or sustainment of sewer flow conditions.
 The Developer is to contact utilities.servicing@vancouver.ca to discuss and finalize servicing options prior to DP issuance.
 Options include significant off-site local sewer main upgrades, onsite enhanced rainwater management or a combination of both to best serve the development(s).
 The final servicing option to be an enactment condition and reflected within the Services Agreement.

-- (b) Street improvements along East Hastings Street adjacent to the site and appropriate transitions including the following: - (i) Minimum 1.22m (4'-0") wide exposed aggregate front boulevard and light broom finish saw-cut concrete sidewalk to the edge of the SRW area; - (ii) New curb ramps; - (iii) Curb and gutter, including pavement to the centerline of East Hastings Street. - (iv) Adjustment to all existing infrastructure to accommodate the proposed street improvements. - (c) Street improvements along Kootenay Street adjacent to the site and appropriate transitions including the following: - (i) Minimum 1.53m (5'-0") wide grass front boulevard and light broom finish saw-cut concrete sidewalk to the edge of the SRW area; - (ii) New curb ramps;
+(b) Street improvements along East Hastings Street adjacent to the site and appropriate transitions including the following:

+- (i) Minimum 1.22m (4'-0") wide exposed aggregate front boulevard and light broom finish saw-cut concrete sidewalk to the edge of the SRW area; - (ii) New curb ramps; - (iii) Curb and gutter, including pavement to the centerline of East Hastings Street: - (iv) Adjustment to all existing infrastructure to accommodate the proposed street improvements. - (c) Street improvements along Kootenay Street adjacent to the site and appropriate transitions including the following: - (i) Minimum 2.14m (7'-0") wide broom finish saw-cut concrete sidewalk; - (ii) New curb ramps; - (iii) Curb and gutter, including pavement to the centerline of Kootenay Street; - (iv) New catch basin on the north side of the lane return; - (v) New curb bulge; - (vi) Adjustment to all existing infrastructure to accommodate the proposed street improvements.